Why is Automation Testing on Cloud Becoming Popular?

 When you are done, you can just leave the account and the resources will be freed up for other projects.

-Considering how fast the processes in SDLC have become, automation testing on the cloud becomes a prioritized business in the industry.
+Considering how fast the processes in SDLC have become, automation testing in cloud becomes a prioritized business in the industry.

 If you are looking for a test automation tool that would have these features then it would be good to first try the product and make sure it also works well with your requirements.